benbalter/benbalter.github.com/_posts/2024-01-05-dissenting-voices.md

 In fact, I would argue that covering one's ears and humming in the face of questions shows a lack of leadership in the moment.
 It's the equivalent of saying "I would have gotten away with it if it weren't for you mangy kids..." (a reference to Scooby Doo, for those of you who didn't grow up watching Saturday morning cartoons).

 [^1]: I'd take an engaged team that can have healthy, productive, and respectful disagreement any day over a team that's checkout out, indifferent, or apathetic.
 If they don't care enough about this thing to speak up, it's likely that there are other, bigger things that they're not speaking up about either.

+[^2]: - A portmanteau of "care" and "mad", meaning a software developer who is passionate, enthusiastic, and diligent about their work, and who cares deeply about the quality, functionality, and impact of their code and products.
+A caremad developer is not satisfied with mediocrity, but strives for excellence, innovation, and continuous improvement.
+For example, "She's caremad about accessibility, she always makes sure every feature is compatible with screen readers and keyboard navigation."